 The built in microphone or an external one can be configured for adding recordings as an audio style to an object.
-See: Editing object properties.
+See: Common properties of objects.

 Touch tablet

 A touch tablet can be connected to explore audio tactile diagrams.
 The settings are configured in this settings dialog.
 See also the section 'Audio tactile diagrams'.